piotrwasilewski420/parser-of-github-api/README.md

 ##### Github API

-Due to Github API's rate limitations concerning the amount of times an unathicated user can request data from the server there were some assumptions that had to be made.
-User that is not authenticated can access data from the API only 60 times per our.
+Due to Github API's rate limitations concerning the amount of times an unathenticated user can request data from the server there were some assumptions that had to be made.
+User that is not authenticated can access data from the API only 60 times per hour.
 That amount of requests wouldn't be enough to read data for a larger number of repositories.
 In my application every request to the Github API contains an authorization header that contains both a valid github username and verification token stored in a Java class Credentials.java. **This solution is used only for simplicity sakes and would not be allowed in real business/production scenario because it is a serious security threat.** To fully secure this kind of permament credentials they should be kept in a [Vault](https://spring.io/projects/spring-vault) or other auth protocols such as [OAUth2](https://oauth.net/2/) are to be used.
 With the current approach a 5000 requests can be made from one IP adress within an hour.

 ##### Repos with no detectable languages